top of page

 Embracing Peace is a full day program devoted to peace,

-music, meditation and climate justice brought to you by the
+movement, meditation and climate justice brought to you by the

 Lake Worth Interfaith Network (LWIN), in partnership with